-|10:00||Welcome and objectives||Philippe Merlo, Director European Civil-Military Aviation, EUROCONTROL|
+|10:00||Welcome and objectives||Philippe Merlo, Directorate European Civil-Military Aviation, EUROCONTROL|

-|10:20||Use of standards in support of regulation||DG MOVE, European Commission|
+|10:30||Use of standards in support of regulation||Christine Berg, DG MOVE, European Commission|

-|10:35||Evolution of European standardisation framework||DG GROW, European Commission|
+|10:45||Evolution of European standardisation framework||Silvia Vaccaro, DG GROW, European Commission|

-|10:50||Coordinating standardisation efforts and identification of standardisation needs||Pascal Medal, EASA|
+|11:00||Coordinating standardisation efforts and identification of standardisation needs||Pascal Medal, EASA|

-|11:15||Importance of standards in achieving harmonised deployment||Peter Green, Head of Standardisation, EUROCONTROL|
+|11:15||Importance of standards in achieving harmonised deployment||Peter Green, Standardisation, EUROCONTROL|

 |11:30||Military approach to distributed architectures||